eaedk/ML_app_embedded_using_Flask/readme.md

-# 🚀 Embed ML models using Flask 🚀
+# 🚀 Embed ML models into a web app using Flask 🚀

 There are many ways to make web interfaces to allow interaction with Machine Learning models and we will cover one of them.